piyoki/asus-b460i-strix-oc-efi/README.md

 # ASUS B460 Strix ITX OpenCore EFI

+## 🚨 Notifications

+This is project is **DEPRECATED**, and no longer under maintenance.
+However, contributions are still welcome.

 The Hackintosh is based on OpenCore `0.7.9` at the time of writing, and `macOS Monterey 12.3` following the Dortania [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/) for [Comet Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point).

 Hackintosh EFI for `ASUS ROG STRIX B460I` + `Intel Core i7 10700` + `BCM94360CS2 Wireless Air Port Card`